CCBR/LOGAN/README.md

 `--fastq_file_input`-  A headerless tab delimited sheet that has the sample name, R1, and R2 file locations

 `--bam_file_input` -  A headerless tab delimited sheet that has the sample name, bam, and bam index (bai) file locations

+### Genome
+`--genome` - A flag to indicate which genome to run for alignment/variant calling/etc. Like `--genome hg38` to run the hg38 genome

+`--genome hg19` and `--genome mm10` are also supported

+#### hg38 has options for either
+`--genome hg38` - Based off the GRCh38.d1.vd1.fa which is consistent with TCGA and other GDC processing pipelines

+`--genome hg38_sf` - Based off the Homo_sapiens_assembly38.fasta which is derived from the Broad Institute/NCI Sequencing Facility
+The biggest difference between the two is that GRCh38.d1.vd1.fa has fewer contigs (especially related to HLA regions), so reads should map to chr6 vs the HLA contig directly

 ### Operating Modes